 Scott Zuckerman, MD, MPH

-Dr. Zuckerman joined the the Department of Neurological Surgery as Assistant Professor and Co-Director of the Vanderbilt Sports Concussion Center.
+Dr. Zuckerman joined the Department of Neurological Surgery as Assistant Professor and Co-Director of the Vanderbilt Sports Concussion Center.
 His clinical interests include the surgical treatment of all spinal disorders, including degenerative spine disease, primary and metastatic spinal tumors, spinal trauma, sport-related spine injuries, and adult spinal deformity.
-His practice will also include the treatment of sport-related concussion, traumatic brain injury, and peripheral nerve pathology.
+His practice also includes the treatment of sport-related concussion, traumatic brain injury, and peripheral nerve pathology.

 Memberships, Awards and Honors

 Dr. Zuckerman has received several awards throughout residency and fellowship, including the Charles Kuntz Scholar Award, ThinkFirst Injury Prevention Award, Depuy Synthes Award for Research on Brain and Craniofacial Injury, Vanderbilt Neurosurgery Resident Teaching Award, and induction into the Alpha Omega Alpha Honor Society.
-He is an Unaffiliated Neurotrauma Consultant for the National Football League (NFL).
+He is an Unaffiliated Neurotrauma Consultant for the National Football League (NFL) and a member of the NFL Head, Neck and Spine Committee.
 Dr. Zuckerman currently serves in the U.S. Navy Reserves and received the 2020 Alfred Award for Military Distinction from Officer Training Command in Newport, RI.